electric-sql/pglite/multi-session-worker-multi-memory-design.md

 Passing this phase is a useful v1: persistent real sessions with process-private heaps and cluster-global shared state, without parallel query.

+#### Phase 6 result

+Phase 6 completed on 14 July 2026 for the native ARM64 proof-of-concept path.
+The focused multi-session gate covers independent roles, GUCs, prepared statements, portals, temporary objects, MVCC, lock waits, deadlocks, advisory locks, `LISTEN`/`NOTIFY`, statement and lock timeouts, cancellation, termination, rollback, auxiliary processes, a background worker, and PG18 cumulative statistics.
+The native libpq gate separately proves a genuine PostgreSQL `CancelRequest`, streaming `COPY` in both directions, transport backpressure, and disconnect handling through the replacement socket frontend.

+The exact-revision native drivers pass the complete upstream core `parallel_schedule` with `--max-concurrent-tests=20` and the complete `src/test/isolation/isolation_schedule`.
+Single-client, eight-client, and connect-per-transaction `pgbench` workloads all make sustained progress with zero failed transactions.
+The bounded-concurrency churn gate completes 10,000 connect/query/disconnect transactions and final shutdown balances all 10,263 created private memories and all 10,235 created scoped memories.
+DSM/DSA churn advances the allocation generation without exceeding the 1 GiB global-memory ABI ceiling.
+A forced Worker failure follows the selected PostgreSQL in-place reset and crash-recovery path, after which a replacement session succeeds and final shutdown releases every process memory.

+The stress run peaks at 2,059,239,424 bytes of RSS, below its 2 GiB gate.
+V8's sparse guard reservations nevertheless produce a transient virtual-size peak of 1,574,462,980,096 bytes; after shutdown and eager collection the sampled virtual size is 24,411,017,216 bytes.
+The latter is below the gate's 512 GiB retained-reservation ceiling and below the transient peak, but it is not a claim that virtual reservations are physically resident.
+The POC currently uses Node's experimental `node:vm` `measureMemory({ execution: 'eager' })` as the collection-pressure mechanism.
+Replacing that experimental dependency is a release-hardening task; correctness does not depend on collection timing.

+The supported-host release matrix remains a qualification activity rather than evidence claimed by this proof of concept.
+At the user's explicit direction, the implementation did not add or run AMD64, Windows, or cross-architecture CI while moving the POC forward.
+The audited execution path is native `linux/arm64` inside Docker on an Apple Silicon host with Node 22;
+Node 24 passes the runtime capability fixture, and Node 20 is deliberately rejected.
+The architecture-selecting Docker stages retain the AMD64 structure for later validation without silently using emulation.

 ### Phase 7: `make check-world` lifecycle harness

 - extend Phase 5's host-tool build with `pg_regress`, `pg_isolation_regress`, TAP/Perl support, and the additional client utilities required by selected suites, all from the exact PostgreSQL source revision;